 Therapists use different methods, such as commitment therapy, cognitive-behavioral therapy, and psychodynamic therapy, to help people regain control of their thoughts and emotions.

-Again, it’s important to remember that stress management skills can only do so much.
-You might be a pro at managing stress and anxiety through journaling or mindful exercises, but when there’s a need to seek professional help, don’t hesitate.
+Still, it’s important to remember that stress management skills can only do so much.
+You might be a pro at managing stress and anxiety through journaling or mindful meditation, but when there’s a need to seek professional help, don’t hesitate.